maczokni/crimemapping_textbook_bookdown/docs/03-week3.md

 library(OpenStreetMap)
 ```

-**Mac Users's Note**: *So if you're on a Mac, it's possible that at this point you've experienced an error.
+**Mac Users's Note**: *So if you're on a Mac, it's possible that at this point (or when trying to install the package) you've experienced an error.
 It might look something like this:*

 `Error: package or namespace load failed for ‘OpenStreetMap’:
  .onLoad failed in loadNamespace() for 'rJava', details: